mandavamunya/Socca/README.md

 # Assumption

-- The football clubs do not have a permanent home stadium and can be reassigned to a new stadium before the beginning of each season.
+- The football clubs do not have a permanent home stadiums and can be reassigned to a new stadium before the beginning of each season.
 - Multiple events will be generated and possibly the event processors / consumers might take long to process hence why the use of an event bus.

+## Requirements

+- Events are generated when a football player is transfered between teams.
+- Events are generated when linking a football team to a stadium.

 # In progress